 So don’t.

-BRIBING OR NEGOTIATING WITH THE SCAMMERS
+NEGOTIATING WITH THE SCAMMERS WILL NOT WORK.

-3. In addition to point 2, if an exchange is based in a non-western country and you are in a western country, then the exchange may be virtually untouchable.
-They will not comply with a request from a recovery agent, because they don’t have to and there is unlikely to be a leverage that can be used to compel them to,
+• Jurisdication can be a big impediment.
+If an exchange is based in a non-western country and you are in a western country, then the exchange may be virtually untouchable.
+They will not comply with a request from a recovery agent, because they don’t have to.

 So that is a lot of bad news right?

-Read that again so you get it.
+Read that again so that you get it.

-Any legitimate recovery model must include law enforcement.
-This is Rexxfield’s success formula:
+Any legitimate crypto scam recovery model must (almost) always include law enforcement.

 Rexxfield’s formula: Crypto + OSINT + Social Engineering + Subpoena